joehur1997/CSC174InClassLab6/README.md

 - Chadia has a section on their Course
 - Chadia has a section on their Extra-Curriculars
 - Chadia has a section on their Hobbies

+Taxonomy
+ - Introduction
+ - Courses
+ - Extra-Curriculars
+ - Hobbies

+ Choreogrphy
+ - Index page with an introduction to each person
+ - Drop Down menu that separates the courses, extra-curriculars, and hobbies for each person